Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 If your target Linux distribution is already based on systemd ecosystem of version 236 and higher, then there is no additional effort, just make sure you have corresponding systemd header files available (provided by `libsystemd-dev` package on Debian/Ubuntu, for example), and you may go on building sdbus-c++ seamlessly.

-sdbus-c++ can perfectly be used in non-systemd environments as well.
+However, sdbus-c++ can perfectly be used in non-systemd environments as well.
 There are two ways to approach this:

 ### Building and distributing libsystemd as a shared library yourself